 From these foundational faith notions, James delineates relative to the practice and the proper pathway itself.
 Because of the emphasis concerning the practice or discipline, many Christians and others view James as minimizing faith and improperly accentuating works; this assertion would be an incorrect viewpoint, as James clearly directs man toward constructive behavior combined with a unified faith practice.

 James (Ya’akov) has always been understood as the eldest of the brothers of Jesus, after Jewish tradition he is mentioned first in Matthew 13.55.
 James’ position as chief rabbi of the Messianic Jewish Synagogue (Jerusalem) defines his authority and accredits his status as a Torah teacher.
 He spoke for Nazarene adherents and was known as a Tzaddik, or wise man, even among those who were non-messianic Jews.
-Most scholars place James as a Pharisee and a Nazarite (see, Nazarite John).
-That opinion might require some adjustment.
-However, the family of Jesus was well-educated in traditional teachings, as was Jesus himself.
+The family of Jesus was well-educated in traditional teachings.

 As is indicated in John 7.2-5, James’ conversion did not come forth immediately.
 It seems clear that even in Galilee (Jn.
 7.9) Jesus’ family and others feared the influence of “the Jews” (Jn.
 7.13); that is, no one would speak openly on behalf of Jesus for fear of retaliation, such as being kicked out of the synagogue, or worse.
-It is not known when James converted to his brother’s ascendancy.
+It is not known when James converted to his brother’s ascendancy, or if he understood earlier on.
 However, in I Corinthians 15.7, he most definitely would have, for after appearing to the disciples and the five hundred, Jesus appears before James.

-Misplaced criticisms miss the point of James’ importance.
+Some orthodox criticisms miss the point of James’ importance.
 Trusted by Jesus, James would be the most knowledgeable in Torah interpretation and teaching.
-James will make the final decision concerning Paul’s ministry unto the Gentiles, as to Peter who is sent out to the Jews.
+James will make the final decision concerning Paul’s ministry unto the Gentiles, and as to Peter who is sent out to the Jews.
 It is James who is the first bishop of the transitional church, not Peter.
 James will determine what Jewish laws do not have to be followed by Gentiles, thus assisting the structure of the formative church no longer Jewish.
-James is seldom mentioned as the pivotal logos of the early church.
+James is the pivotal logos of the early church.

 Perseverance

-For those who walk the enlightened pathway, perseverance cannot be emphasized enough.
+For those who walk in the Way, perseverance cannot be emphasized enough.
 Perseverance reflects the core of faith, continuing on even while not-knowing.
+Faith and perseverance work together.
 “Testing of your trust produces perseverance” (Jm.
 1.3); and v.
 4, “But let perseverance do its complete work; so that you may be complete and whole, lacking in nothing.”* Trusting in God yields greater perseverance, regardless of setbacks or emotional distress.

 The King James reads: